P. W. Richards: Life

-A student at Trinity College, Cambridge, from 1927, he participated in the 1929 Oxford University Expedition to Moraballi Creek in British Guiana, studying the tropical forest canopy.
-Still at Cambridge, he then joined in the 1932 Oxford University Expedition to Baram in Sarawak, led by ex-Trinity undergraduate, ecologist Tom Harrisson.
+A student at Trinity College, Cambridge, from 1927, after graduating he was a research fellow and then lecturer in botany.
+He participated in the 1929 Oxford University Expedition to Moraballi Creek in British Guiana, studying the tropical forest canopy.
+He was also part of the 1932 Oxford University Expedition to Baram in Sarawak, led by ex-Trinity undergraduate, ecologist Tom Harrisson.
+These experiences led to him being considered an authority on tropical rain-forests.
+He was the author of The Tropical Rain Forest (1952).
+This was considered the first modern book about the botany and ecology of rain forests since the 1930s, so they were little-known to science in the 1950s and the book had considerable influence.

 In 1949 he moved from Cambridge to be Chair of Botany in the University College of North Wales, Bangor, and remained there until he retired in 1976.
-He was awarded the Linnean Medal in 1979.